MarkBroerkens/CarND-Path-Planning-Project/README.md

 }
 ```

-Now we can iterate over all lanes and select identify the fastest lane.
-If several lanes allow the same speed, the lane that is closest to the ego vehicle is chosen.
+In order to select the fastest lane, we iterate over all lanes and select the fastest lane.
+If several lanes allow the same fastest speed, the lane that is closest to the ego vehicle is chosen.
 This helps avoiding unnecessary lane changes.

 ```cpp
 int PathPlanner::fastestLane() {